jwayston/ta_nestedlinks/README.md

-# Nested outgoing links outline extractor plugin for [The Archive](https://zettelkasten.de/the-archive/)
+# Nested outgoing links outline expander plugin for [The Archive](https://zettelkasten.de/the-archive/)

 Extracts and nests outgoing links for the link detected in a selection.
 Iterates until the given depth is reached.